 Standard alarm inputs must be based on 120VAC logic with dry contacts (relays).
+Auxiliary alarms are dry contact 15VDC inputs.
 The GVC can be configured to work with normally closed or normally open contacts.
 Normally closed is the default.

 Check to see if your system uses solid state relays for alarm inputs.
 The alarm inputs may not provide enough load for solid state relay-based alarm inputs to function properly.